sDauenbaugh/AwesamBot/README.md

 ## State Overview

 This section outlines the intended behavior of each implemented state.
+States are immutable objects held by the bot to determine functionality.
+The bot is responsible for selecting a state, and the state is responsible for giving a set of commands to achieve it's goal.

 ### Ball Chase

 This state causes the bot to drive directly toward the ball at all times.
 This is the default state of the bot, and so it will cede control to any other state.
 The ground controller is the only controller used by this state.

+### Basic Defend

+In this defensive state the bot will try to push the ball off to the side.
+This is intended for when the ball is moving toward the net and no other defensive state can be triggered.
+The ground controller is the default controller for this state.

 ## Controller Overview